Most people still believe in these age-old wedding traditions

-A new survey has even found that people still believe in age-old wedding superstitions, despite them being centuries old.
+A survey has found that people still believe in age-old wedding superstitions, despite them being centuries old.
 The survey conducted by topratedcasinos.co.uk uncovered the superstitious beliefs of the public and some of them may surprise you.

 The age-old wedding traditions of the bride and groom not seeing each other before the ceremony and wearing ‘something old, something new, something borrowed, something blue’ have stood the test of time and are still considered significant today, with both featuring in the top five superstitious beliefs across the country.